Looking for an easy way to humanely harvest meat birds?

 Finally, clean out the insides thoroughly.
 The goal is to remove any blood you may be consuming.
 Because that is just yucky!
 The chicken has to be clean and blood free.

-So, I like to use a garden house with a spray nozzle to completely wash out the inside.
+So, I like to use a garden hose with a spray nozzle to completely wash out the inside.
 Then, I let them soak in a cooler of clean water.
 This helps to remove the blood from both ends so you wont have to do much scrubbing later.

-And then, comes the task of placing the chicken into freezer bags.
+And then, comes the task of placing the chicken into Ziplock freezer bags.
 Or, you and your team can partake in one more step.

 One Extra Step